 This course enables study of concepts related to farm business analysis, and exploration of possible implications and/or solutions to these concepts.
 A systematic method to assess farm business strengths and weaknesses based on the analysis will be used.

-Course Outline:
+?????????:

-Review completed farm business analysis
+Review completed farm business analysis ???????

 Review year end farm business analysis